stripe/react-stripe-js/docs/migrating.md

 ## Prerequisites

-`@stripe/react-stripe` depends on the React Hooks API.
+React Stripe depends on the React Hooks API.
 The minimum supported version of React is v16.8.
 If you are on an older version of React, you will need to upgrade to use this library.
 If you do not wish to upgrade your React version, then feel free to continue using legacy [`react-stripe-elements`](https://github.com/stripe/react-stripe-elements).

 ## 1. Install and fix imports